 But what exactly is Mindfulness Meditation?

-According to Jon Kabat-Zinn, the founder of Mindfulness-Based Stress Reduction method, mindfulness is “paying attention on purpose, in the present moment, and non-judgementally, to the unfolding of experience moment to moment.
+According to Prof. Jon Kabat-Zinn, the founder of Mindfulness-Based Stress Reduction method, mindfulness is “paying attention on purpose, in the present moment, and non-judgementally, to the unfolding of experience moment to moment.
 Mindfulness means maintaining a moment-by-moment awareness of our thoughts, feelings, sensations and surroundings.